Skip to content

 High Power CW Fiber Lasers

-The continuous nature of a laser beam may be achieved through ionizing gas (like in CO2 lasers) just below a critical level to be in a plasma state; the output of such laser can be turned on and off by controlling the amount of power at the threshold.
+The continuous nature of a laser beam may be achieved through ionizing gas (like in CO2 lasers) just below a critical level to be in a plasma state; the output of this laser can be turned on and off by controlling the amount of power at the threshold.
 If the input of power is just above the threshold, the plasma will produce a laser beam.
 This is one of the principles behind CW fiber laser technology.

 CW fiber lasers differ by their power levels: